jtrob704/React-RealEstateApp/README.md

 # React RealEstateApp

-This project is a react app for real estate listings.
+This project is a React app for real estate listings.

  **Install all the node packages**
-On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)
+On the root of this project run on your terminal

     npm install

  **Update the node packages**
-On the root of this project run on your terminal (if you want you can do this with yarn but thats optional)
+On the root of this project run on your terminal

     npm update

  **Start the server**
+On the root of this project run on your terminal

     npm run watch